 One of the main reasons children feel frightened to go to school is bullying.
 Through the safeguarding agenda we have a duty to ensure that no child is afraid to go to school because of bullies.
 Below are a range of resources to help support you in delivering these lessons in school.

-- Update your anti-bullying policy using this anti-bullying policy template (word)
+- Update your anti-bullying policy using anti-bullying policy template (word)

 - Bullying – a charter for action (pdf) useful when reviewing and updating your current anti-bullying policy.